 - Insect and Disease Team

 - Goods and Services Team

 - Urban Forestry Team

-Project Support Members are designed to manage critical processes of the USNAP.
-These include the following:
+The Project Support Committee is designed to manage critical processes of the USNAP.
+This committee includes the following:

 - Principal Investigator

 - University Authorship Team

 - Translation Team